the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-differences.md

 Think carefully about who your stakeholders are, if they are given fair opportunities to be heard, if certain groups are less represented than others, and if you have strategy in place to ensure diversity in your community.

-It is important to be mindful of the varying motivations of your members will have behind joining to work on your project.
+It is important to be mindful of the varying motivations your members will have behind joining to work on your project.
 For example, in the case of COVID-19 related projects, you can expect that some people will join you because they want to know what kind of data on COVID-19 exist, some will come with an intention to be part of a group while learning some skills, some will simply hang out to watch what you are doing, whereas some people will join you because they have relatives who are suffering from COVID-19 infection and they want to speed up the diagnostic process.
 Be prepared to welcome their diverse perspectives into your project.